Overview

 Digital and technology enabled care

-By 2024 we expect that there will be increased digital information sharing as appropriate of care records, and we will support the sector in developing the skills and capabilities to do this.
+By 2025 we expect that there will be increased digital information sharing as appropriate of care records, and we will support the sector in developing the skills and capabilities to do this.
+The national expectation is that 80% of registered care services will have a digital social care record system (DSCR), which is also reflected locally.

 Strength based/outcomes based